UpstageAI/dataverse/README.md

 #### When you have session token
-> This is Temporary Security Credentials.
-You might have to set with aws configure command again when it expires.

-you can also submit `aws_session_token` to `aws configure` command.
+> When you have temporary security credentials you have to set `session token` too.

 ```python
 aws configure set aws_session_token <your_session_token>
 ```